BitBondtmUK/iota-starter-carsharing/README.md

 4. Set bundle identifier and signing properly for your project in reference to [Creating Provisioning Profiles Using Your Developer Account](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW24)

-5. Edit the **API.swift file**, and set the `defaultAppURL` property to the URL for your IoT for Automotive - Mobility Starter Application server app.
+5. Edit the **API.swift file**, and set the `defaultAppURL` property to the URL for your IBM IoT Connected Vehicle Insights - Mobility Starter Application server app.

 6. Go to the upper left of the Xcode UI, click **Run**.